nschonni/cordova-docs/articles/getting-started/tutorial-ionic2.md

 Visual Studio and TACO deliver a robust development and debugging environment for Ionic 2 applications.
 However, there are a couple of Ionic application management tasks that require the use of the Ionic CLI.

 1. If you haven't already, install the Node JavaScript runtime from [nodejs.org](https://nodejs.org/).
-You'll want to grab the latest LTS version.
+You'll want the latest LTS version.

 2. Next, install Apache Cordova and the Ionic CLI by opening a terminal window and executing the following command: